morse-simulator/morse/doc/morse/tutorials.rst

 MORSE relies on the Blender 3D package to run your simulation.
-To create a simulation scene, you need to describe it using the **Builder** python API, which allows you to simply describes simulation scenes.
-More about that in a second.
+To create a simulation scene, you need to describe it using the **Builder** python API, which allows you to simply describe simulation scenes.
+More about that in a moment.

 Once you have a description of your simulation, you can run it::